-The purpose of any proficiency test is to find out whether you have already got the knowledge and the skills that are taught in a particular UIUC course even though you have not taken that course.
-If you do well on the proficiency test, you earn credit for the UIUC course, and it is assumed you are prepared to succeed in the subject’s subsequent courses.
+The purpose of any proficiency test is to find out whether you have already got the knowledge and the skills that are taught in a particular Illinois course even though you have not taken the course.
+If you do well on the proficiency test, you earn credit for the course, and it is assumed you are prepared to succeed in the subject’s subsequent courses.
 If you choose not to continue studying the subject, the test-based credit that you earned will count towards graduation, and it might even fulfill a General Education requirement.

 Academic credit is awarded on the basis of sufficiently high scores on the ACT English subtest, the SAT Evidence-Based Reading and Writing subtest, the Advanced Placement (AP) exams, the International Baccalaureate (IB) exams, and certain Advanced Level (A Level) exams as well as on the departmental proficiency tests which are administered on campus usually during the first week of classes in fall and spring semester.